Clue355/Java_Cheat_Sheet/basics.md

     // decimal types
     double double = 1.79769313; // 4.9E-324 to 1.7976931348623157E308
     float float = 3.4028F; // 1.4E-45 to 3.4028235E28
-    // you can also use a small F instead of capitol
+    // you can also use a small F instead of capital

     // booleans
     boolean isWeekend = false;